-It is up to each individual to decide which behaviour is unwelcome, irrespective of the attitude of others to the matter.
+It is up to each individual to decide which behaviour is unwelcome, irrespective of the attitude of others to the matter. if the individual involved is a minor or a vulnerable adult, our Safeguarding Policy's principles apply.

 For the purposes of the above definition of sexual harassment, conduct includes acts, requests, spoken words, gestures or the production, display or circulation of written words, pictures or other material.
 Sexual harassment may occur between men and women or between persons of the same gender.
 A single incident may constitute sexual harassment.
 The following are some specific examples of the forms such conduct might take: